AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-inner.md

 | _function_leaf_membership_witness_       | _[MembershipWitness](./private-kernel-inner.md#membershipwitness)_   | Membership witness for the function being called.                   |
 | _contract_deployment_membership_witness_ | _[MembershipWitness](./private-kernel-inner.md#membershipwitness)_   | Membership witness for the deployment of the contract being called. |

-### _Hints_

-Data that aids in the verifications carried out in this circuit or later iterations:

-- Update requests override counters.

 ## Public Inputs

 The format aligns with the _[Public Inputs](./public-kernel-tail.md#public-inputs)_ of the tail public kernel circuit.